In late 2019 I became the steward of a piece of farm land acquired by my great grandfather over a century ago...

 Despite the many years I have lived elsewhere, this farm has always been my home, the place where I feel a deep sense of connection and belonging.
 It has been a great source of comfort and peace to return here, and to have an opportunity to shape the future of this place.
 It is a privilege to be responsible for land where my loved ones have lived, worked, and dreamed over the course of their lifetimes.
 Caring for this property is my way of honoring my family's story, respecting the land, and preserving it for future generations.
 Working with this intention adds depth and meaning to each day.

 Sharing this home with my husband, Michael, has enriched the experience of living here again.
 It has been my good fortune that he is often enthusiastic about the very tasks that I find overwhelming, and is willing and able to work through an endless “to do” list with seemingly effortless efficiency.
 He has transformed previously neglected corners of the property by creating access trails, reviving old apple trees, and building habitat for birds and other wildlife, in addition to countless other projects.
 I benefit daily from his ideas and recommendations, and as a result we have accomplished more in a short time than I would have thought possible.
 Together we resurrected the abandoned vegetable garden, now our cut flower garden, and excavated the former chicken house site, where three new bright red sheds now stand.
-We have many more plans in the works for 2021 and beyond.

 Monica Gruler Farrier